videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/pubsub.md

 ---
-sidebar_label: PubSub
+sidebar_label: PubSub (BETA)
-pagination_label: PubSub
+pagination_label: PubSub (BETA)
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# PubSub
+# PubSub (BETA)

-PubSub feature allows the participant to receive messages of the topics which he has subscribed and send messages to other participants.
+PubSub feature allows the participant to send and receive messages of the topics which he has subscribed.

 ## Methods

 ### publish()

-This method is used for publishing message of specific topic.
+This method is use for publishing message of specific topic.

 #### Syntax